Alig96/nzombies/README.md

 		- Zombies will not be able to pathfind through locked navmeshes
 		- Opening a linked door will unlock the navmesh it was tied to
 		- You need to be in a local server with sv_cheats to 1 to visualize them, however they still work without
-		- Only normal zombies can, but you can copy-past the pathfinding check to any other NPC if needed
+		- Only normal zombies can, but you can copy-paste the pathfinding check to any other NPC if needed

+- Additional Content
+	- More Powerups
+		- Carpenter
+		- Fire Sale
+	- More sounds
+		- Buy sound
+		- Barrier repair sounds
+		- Random Box moving sounds
+	- More effects
+		- Damaged blood pulse overlay
+		- Better HUD elements and scoreboard

 - Random Box Handler Tool (For Create mode)
 	- Decide which weapons the box can spawn